kbjiang/02_study/reinforcement-learning/sutton-barto/chapter-3.md

 	p(s', r| s, a) \doteq \text{Pr}\{S_t=s', R_t = r | S_{t-1}=s, A_{t-1}=a  \}.
 $$
 	Every other entities such as $r(s, a)$ and $p(s', s, a)$ can be derived from it.
-2. $S$ and $R$ depends *only* on the immediately preceding state and action.
+3. $S$ and $R$ depends *only* on the immediately preceding state and action.
 That's why they say MDP is 'memoryless'.
-3. 'This is best viewed a restriction not on the decision process, but on the $state$.
+4. 'This is best viewed a restriction not on the decision process, but on the $state$.
 The state must contain...' ?
-4. "The agent-environment boundary represents the limit of the agent's *absolute control*, not of its knowledge."
+5. "The agent-environment boundary represents the limit of the agent's *absolute control*, not of its knowledge."
 E.g, we (agent) know how a Rubik's cube (env) works but still not able to solve it.
 However, the rotating (actions) are under our full control.
+6. Fig 3.3.
+Good intuition
+7. "the online nature of reinforcement learning makes it possible to approximate frequently encountered states, at the expense of less effort for infrequently encountered states."

 ### Exercise
 3.1 How about a shooting robot?
 The env consists of the basket and the ball.
 The agent is a robot hand that throws the ball.
 The state is the score board, i.e., has the robot scored?
 The action is the throwing of the ball, defined by force and angle.
 The reward could be a function proportional to how close the ball gets to meet the basket.